 Spoilerons are, in effect, the inverted version of flaperons.
 Spoilers are often found on large rc gliders and operate by the control surfaces moving upwards as opposed to flaps that drop down.
 When spoilerons are deflected, the amount of lift is drastically reduced and so the glider's rate of descent quickly increases, enabling the pilot to land it in a smaller space.

 There are other types of rc airplane control mixing too, but those listed above are by far the most common that you'll encounter.

-Channel mixing is another type of mixing supported by most modern computer radios.
-I this case two separate channels can be mixed to operate together.
+Channel mixing is another type of mixing supported by modern computer radios, whereby two separate channels can be mixed to operate together.

 A common example of channel mixing is an aileron and rudder mix; a small amount of rudder is automatically applied when you operate the ailerons.
 The purpose of this is to produce a cleaner turn and can prevent the effects of adverse yaw, a common situation whereby the tail drops during a turn due to increased drag over the higher wing.
 Aileron Differential is the 'mechanical' answer to this issue.